Quickstart Guide

 Alternatively, you can also download the latest node agent software from Fortanix Node Agent and install it on your own machine.

-4. Fill in the information as shown below to spin up the node agent on Azure.
+4. Fill in the information as given below to spin up the node agent on Azure.
 Paste the Token generated earlier on the "Join Token" field on the Azure portal.

 NOTE